CorcovadoMing/DockerEmuNet/README.md

 # DockerEmuNet
 *Docker-based generic network emulator*

-##### The purpose of this project is to emulate the different type of networking which include SDN and NDN by using the docker as the virtualized host
+##### The purpose of this project is to emulate the different types of networking which includes SDN and NDN by using the docker as the virtualized host

 ### Features:

-1. Able to emulate SDN (Software-Defined Network), NDN(Named-Data Network) or conventional network
+1. Ability to emulate SDN (Software-Defined Network), NDN(Named-Data Network) or conventional network
 2. Isolated file system per host
 3. Support virtual network topology
 4. Integrate the log system (i.e. fluentd)